 - The first thing is put all the ingredients into the bread maker and set on the dough cycle.

 - After the dough is done in the bread maker, take it out and with some oil on your hands divide the dough and shape it into 2 logs.

 - After it has raised for 30 minutes, it time to bake the bread.
 Take a small pan and fill it with at least 2 inches of water.
 Put in the oven and let the oven heat up at 400 degrees.
-I usually do this part as the bread is raising, that way when it time to bake it be in a nice hot moist oven.
+I usually do this part as the bread is raising, that way when its time to bake it be in a nice hot moist oven.
 Bake it for about 25-30 minutes.
 Till nice and golden on top.
-Sometimes i will brush a little olive oil on the top of it before I bake, That is ok as well.
+Sometimes I will brush a little olive oil on the top of it before I bake, That is ok as well.

 - Finally, when done, let it cool and enjoy some fresh bread right from your oven!